Yasin Zia: Deputy Defense Minister and Chief of the General Staff

-Zia was promoted to Deputy Defense Minister on 27 March 2019.
+Ziā was promoted to Deputy Defense Minister on 27 March 2019.
 The position was previously vacant for an extended period of time.
-As deputy general, Zia was assigned to the capital of Takhar, Taloqan, to push Taliban insurgents away and to fix & improve the command structure of Afghan forces.
+As deputy general, Ziā was assigned to the capital of Takhar, Taloqan, to push Taliban insurgents away and to fix & improve the command structure of Afghan forces.
 The Taliban were six miles away and had launched an assault in the previous month.
 Protesters alleged the city was on the verge of collapse; he said afterwards there was no longer a threat.
 He then became the Army Chief of Staff in 2020, vacating the Deputy Defense Minister position.

-Zia also became acting defense minister on 19 March 2021, while Asadullah Khalid was sick and hospitalized.
+Ziā also became acting defense minister on 19 March 2021, while Asadullah Khalid was sick and hospitalized.
 In May 2021, he personally led government forces 120 km from Kabul around and in Mihtarlam, capital of Laghman Province.
 The Taliban had previously captured security checkpoints around the city and had seized control of Dawlat Shah District about 75 km to the north.
 The Taliban had also advanced to the central jail of Laghman Province inside the city.
-Afterwards, Zia said security was improving and the Taliban were beaten back.
+Afterwards, Ziā said security was improving and the Taliban were beaten back.
 He was replaced by Wali Mohammad Ahmadzai as Chief of General staff and Bismillah Khan Mohammadi as acting defense minister amid an increase in fighting with the Taliban on 19 June 2021.

-While Chief of General Staff, Yasin Zia had accused the Taliban of not severing its ties with Al-Qaeda, as it pledged to do as part of the Doha Agreement between it and the United States.
-Zia said they have not cut ties and they have relations with other terrorist groups, obviously working together in areas.
+While Chief of General Staff, Yāsin Ziā had accused the Taliban of not severing its ties with Al-Qaeda, as it pledged to do as part of the Doha Agreement between it and the United States.
+Ziā said they have not cut ties and they have relations with other terrorist groups, obviously working together in areas.
 He had said the organizations have become like family over the past several years and expressed skepticism that things will change.